An elementary approach to rigorous approximation of invariant measures: Estimation with norm and Ulam method

 \subsection{The algorithm}

-We now present informally the general algorithm which arises from the previous considerations for the approximation of invariant measures.
-More details on the implementation of each step are given in the following subsections.
+We now present informally the general algorithm which arises from the previous considerations for the approximation of invariant measures by our fixed point stability result.
+More details on the implementation, in particular cases, are given for each step in the following subsections.

 \begin{TextAlgorithm} The algorithm works as follows:

 \begin{enumerate} \item Input the map and the partition.